Gabriel-coding-del/gardOS/README.md

-This file is part of gardOS 1.0 generic.
+this project is gardOS 1.0 generic
 Copyright (c) 2025 Gabriel Sîrbu

 This software is distributed under the terms of the GNU General Public License.